 Today, Ballin, Ballin & Fishman continues to grow and uphold the legacy which Marvin left.
-Pictures of him grace the halls where ten years ago, he'd see as many as fifteen clients a day.
+Pictures of him grace the halls where ten years ago, he’d see as many as fifteen clients a day.
 Gone is the raspy voice and witty one-liners.
-But never forgotten is the foundation which Marvin built and continues to cherish to this day.
+But never forgotten is the foundation that Marvin built.
 He will always be our founder and our friend.

 Areas of Practice